This Day In Writing History

 Rightfully regarded as one of the great masterpieces of fantasy literature, The Lord of the Rings would be adapted for the radio and the screen, most famously as a series of epic feature films directed by Peter Jackson.

 Tolkein retired in 1959, four years after the final volume of The Lord of the Rings was published.
 While he had hoped to be a successful writer, he never expected that his fantasy novels would make him a world famous literary icon.
-In England, fan attention was so great that he had to unlist his phone number from the public directory.
+In England, fan attention was so great that he had to get an unlisted phone number.

 In the mid 1960s, Tolkein was surprised to learn that his novels had become hugely popular with the burgeoning American and British countercultures.
 As a conservative, he didn't agree with the young people's political convictions.